Editors

 561 South Kilgo Circle

-Joseph Crespino is associate professor of history at Emory University.
-He is the author of In Search of Another Country: Mississippi and the Conservative Counterrevolution (Princeton University Press, 2007), which was awarded the Lillian Smith Book Award, the McLemore Prize by the Mississippi Historical Society, and the nonfiction award given by the Mississippi Institute of Arts and Letters.
-He is co-editor with Matthew D. Lassiter of The Myth of Southern Exceptionalism (Oxford University Press, 2009) and is currently writing a political biography of Strom Thurmond, which will be published by Hill and Wang in 2012.
-Crespino has contributed book chapters to several edited volumes and has published articles in journals such as Southern Cultures and the Journal of Political History, which awarded him the Ellis Hawley Prize in 2009.
+Joseph Crespino is the Jimmy Carter Professor of American History at Emory University.
+He has written three books: Atticus Finch: The Biography—Harper Lee, Her Father, and the Making of an American Icon (Basic Books, 2018); Strom Thurmond's America (Hill & Wang, 2012); and In Search of Another Country: Mississippi and the Conservative Counterrevolution (Princeton University Press, 2007), which was awarded the Lillian Smith Book Award, the McLemore Prize by the Mississippi Historical Society, and the nonfiction award given by the Mississippi Institute of Arts and Letters.
+He is co-editor with Matthew D. Lassiter of The Myth of Southern Exceptionalism (Oxford University Press, 2009).
+Crespino has contributed book chapters to several edited volumes and has published articles in journals including Southern Cultures and the Journal of Political History, which awarded him the Ellis Hawley Prize in 2009.

 Corcoran Department of History